ayushgodbole17/AWSFitnessTracker/README.md

 Technologies Used:
-- React for front-end
+- React, HTML, CSS, JS for front-end
-- AWS Lambda and API Gateway for API calls
+- AWS Lambda (with Node.js) and API Gateway for API calls
 - Cloudfront for Hosting
 - DynamoDB for workout storage
 - Cognito for User Management